zenml-io/zenml/docs/book/pipelines/what-is-a-pipeline.md

 Pipelines defined above.
 However, there will always be use-cases which do no match these opiniated general Standard pipelines, therefore one can always create custom pipelines with arbitrary Steps.

 The mechanism to create a custom Pipeline will be published in more detail soon in this space.
-In short, it would be involve overriding the `BasePipeline` class.
+As a teaser, it will involve overriding the `BasePipeline` class.
 However, the details of this are currently being worked out and will be made available in future releases.

 If you need this functionality earlier, then ping us on our [Slack](https://zenml.io/slack-invite) or [create an issue on GitHub](https://https://github.com/maiot-io/zenml)